Code-Institute-Submissions/Project-8/README.md

 # User Centric Front End Development Project
 This website is designed and developed as a static portfolio website with responsive design for different media sizes.

-Focus is on presenting myself to recruiters and employeers who are interested and considering to hire me as their UX/UI designer.
+Focus is on presenting myself to recruiters and employers who are interested and considering to hire me as their UX/UI designer.
 # UX
 Goals for myself : To present and show the skills and background I have.
 Ultimate goal is to get hired.